 Determine an appropriate grouping parameter.
 This step is necessary to simplify the filling process when the job runs at scale.
 Ideally, you should choose a grouping column that contains a relative few number of values in it (e.g.

 Fill values in the data rows with metadata column values.
-For each metadata column, add the following command, done here for the
+For each metadata column, add the following transformation, done here for the

 source_systemcolumn of metadata.